-- i. analysing an associated LUT's performance parameters described in sections 3.1.1 and 3.1.2, or receiving the appropriate status information and warnings generated at the LUT level; and - ii. monitoring of its communication links with its LUTs, its national RCCs and associated SPOCs, and with other MCCs as described in section 3.1.3.1.
+- i. analysing an associated LUT's performance parameters described in sections 3.1.1 and 3.1.2, or receiving the appropriate status information and warnings generated at the LUT level; and a) Link Failures

+- ii. monitoring of its communication links with its LUTs, its national RCCs and associated SPOCs, and with other MCCs as described in section 3.1.3.1.

-3.1.3.1 LUT/MCC Communication Links Monitoring
+3.1.4.1 LUT/MCC Communication Links Monitoring